-The interest in wood turning began as a teenager exploring spindle forms on an antique lathe.
-While the mechanics of the process were intriguing, the full extent of the creative potential didn’t become apparent until much later.
+Tom Rice first became interested in wood as a teenager exploring spindle forms on an antique lathe.
+While the mechanics of the process were intriguing, the full extent of the medium’s creative potential didn’t become apparent until much later.

-A connection was made to the turned form about twenty years ago when I started collecting the bowls of modern Hawaiian turners.
-I was impressed with their natural beauty and began to understand how the form, the character of the wood and a fine finish work together to produce a bowl that will become an heirloom piece.
+He made a connection to to the turned form about twenty years ago when he started collecting the bowls of modern Hawaiian turners.
+Impressed with their natural beauty, he began to understand how the form, the character of the wood, and a fine finish work together to produce a bowl that will become an heirloom piece.

-When I finally began turning bowls, my first preference was to use wood from sustainable sources and try to respect the wood.
-A tree is a unique medium in that it has recorded it’s own history.
-It has shaded our family gatherings.
-Commemorated personal events.
-Honored those who preceded us.
-And, sheltered the forest dwellers.
+When Tom finally began turning bowls, his first preference was to use wood from sustainable sources and try to respect the wood.
+Tom believes that a tree is a unique medium in that it has recorded its own history.
+It has shaded family gatherings, commemorated personal events, honored those who preceded us, and sheltered the forest dwellers.

-A finished bowl is my attempt to showcase it’s natural characteristics using various oil and wax finishes applied by hand.
+A finished bowl is his attempt to showcase its natural characteristics using various oil and wax finishes applied by hand.